Ruth Foundation for the Arts (RDK Foundation)

 • Amount: $2.5 million distributed annually

-• Recipients: 40 organizations historically supported by Ruth DeYoung Kohler II
+• Recipients: 40 organisations historically supported by Ruth DeYoung Kohler II

-• Focus: Regional and craft-based organizations, artist-built environments
+• Focus: Regional and craft-based organisations, artist-built environments

 • Geographic: Primarily Midwest (26 of 40 recipients in Wisconsin)

-• Application: Invitation-only to organizations with historical relationships with Ruth DeYoung Kohler II
+• Application: Invitation-only to organisations with historical relationships with Ruth DeYoung Kohler II

 2. Artist Choice (Artist-Nomination Only)